“So, your triplets … are they natural?”

 For those of us who did need a helping hand to have our babies, there’s certainly nothing wrong with politely explaining to someone that they are actually asking a very personal question about your fertility and that you feel uncomfortable discussing that sort of thing with strangers.
 Most people can accept where you are coming from when you point this out.
 I am extremely proud of how my children came in to the world and completely comfortable explaining how we got to where we are with people I choose to share that story with, but I don’t believe I should have to explain it anyone and everyone.
 Fertility difficulties can be such a heartbreaking and emotional experience for some and they deserve the right to keep their personal life private.

-I know I’ve huffed and puffed and rolled my eyes at people who ask invasive questions in the past, but I realise that politely educating them and highlighting the inappropriate nature of the conversation is a less stressful way of dealing with it… and heaven knows we don’t need any extra stress in our lives!
+I know I’ve huffed and puffed and rolled my eyes at people who ask invasive questions in the past, but I realize that politely educating them and highlighting the inappropriate nature of the conversation is a less stressful way of dealing with it… and heaven knows we don’t need any extra stress in our lives!